mwalczak/redis-grafana/README.md

 ```
 Variable was removed as it blocked alerts usage.

-gave fun and play with alerts, notifications etc.
+Have fun and play with alerts, notifications etc.

+Grafana notifications to Slack: https://medium.com/@_oleksii_/grafana-alerting-and-slack-notifications-3affe9d5f688

+Note:

+If you want to monitor your own Redis instance just remove provided one from focker-compose and setup yours in prometheus.yml